sceckert/IntroDHSpring2021/_week2/introduction-to-the-command-line.md

 1. Open up your terminal
 2. Use `pwd` to tell us where we are
-3. Use `mkdir` to create a directory (a folder) called  "workspace", and then use `mkdir ../practice` to make a directory called "practice" inside of "workspace" [*NOTE: if you are using Windows, your slash will point the other way!*]
+3. Use `mkdir workspace` to create a directory (a folder) called  "workspace", and then use `mkdir ../practice` to make a directory called "practice" inside of "workspace" [*NOTE: if you are using Windows, your slash will point the other way!*]
+Your directory structure should look like:
 ```
-+-workspace
-+------------+practice
+--workspace
+----------+practice
 ```
-4. `cd` into the directory called "practice" [**What should this command look like?**]
+4. `cd` into the directory called "practice" [**What should we type?**]
-5. Use a new command, called **`touch`** to create a new file called greetings.txt in workspace ` touch ../an_empty_file.txt`
+5. Use a new command, called **`touch`** to create a new file called greetings.txt in workspace:
+` touch ../an_empty_file.txt`
 [*NOTE: if you are using Windows, your slash will point the other way!*]
 6. `cd`  back into "workspace."